jribarich/Basketball-Peak-Finder/README.md

 ![](demo.gif)

-## Warning: This application has not been updated
+## Warning:
-to reflect the change to the Basketball-Reference website structure.
+This application has not been updated to reflect the change to the Basketball-Reference website structure resulting in an error.
+Please refer to the demo to see what was once a working application.

 ## Installation